You can listen to the podcast and read the show notes here

 We've ran with it and we've not looked back.
 It's transformed our services business using that platform that we now have, but I suppose there were problems with that.
 There was a time where AI was developing stuff that wasn't being used for quite some time, and then once we were starting to use it, some of those early clients … The feature gap, but that's really problems with rewriting something from scratch rather than the open sourcing itself which has been nothing but beneficial, really.

-Michael Smith: Maybe a hidden benefit of making it open source was that the code now needs to be more readable and maintainable.
+Michaela Light: Maybe a hidden benefit of making it open source was that the code now needs to be more readable and maintainable.

 Dominic Watson: Yeah, there's definitely … I'm very self conscious and the people I work with are very self conscious and when you're working in the open you have a sudden … You've got a much bigger impetus to maintain quality, I suppose, when you have voices around in the community that you've become weary of.
 That doesn't seem to be the case any more, actually.
 We're just happy to put out our stuff and we strive to make it the best quality just for our own pride, so yeah, it's definitely a good side effect.

-Michael Smith: Now we’ve got multiple open source CMS’s, including Preside and ContentBox and Mura CMS.
+Michaela Light: Now we've got multiple open source CMS's, including Preside and ContentBox and Mura CMS.
 How is Preside different from the other ones?

 Dominic Watson: I would say, to start off with, we're probably more similar to ContentBox than Mura.
 The biggest difference between us and Mura is that we're really an application framework with CMS abilities.
 You can actually use Preside CMS purely as an admin application for some database without any CMS.
 You can just turn all those features off and use all of our application framework abilities.